-In 2012, because of the slow Japanese economy, inbound acquisitions continued to be inactive, while outbound acquisitions, which are acquisitions by Japanese companies targeting foreign companies, especially those in South East Asia, were still active.
-However, the number of inbound acquisitions is increasing, since the economy of Japan is heading towards recovery and the yen has weakened (starting from the change of government at the end of 2012).
+During 2013, the trend from 2012, in principle, continued.
+That is, outbound acquisitions, which are acquisitions by Japanese companies targeting foreign companies, especially those in south-east Asia, were active when compared with the inbound acquisitions.
+However, the number of inbound acquisitions, as well as the number of domestic acquisitions, is increasing, as the economy of Japan is heading towards recovery, and the vaue of the Japanese yen is decreasing.